Want to learn new ways to make extra money?

 - Groceries: $300/month

-Of all the things on this list, the concept of buying things in bulk seems like the easiest thing to do – yet most of it don’t do it?
+The concept of buying things in bulk seems like the easiest thing to do – yet most people don’t do it.
+Why?

-Because we’re afraid of sticker shock.
+Because people are afraid of sticker shock.
 Or receipt shock.
 Or whatever you want to call it.

-Be proud of yourself, you are saving a ton of money in the long run.
-As long as you’re not stretching yourself too thin during any particular month, this is absolutely the way to go.
+Instead of getting sick over it, be proud of yourself.
+Buying in bulk saves a ton of money in the long run, as long as you’re not stretching yourself too thin during any particular month.

-For some reason those little, red, flashy signs announcing to the world that this item is 25% off! triggers something in her mind that goes something along the lines of “Wow!
+For some reason those little, red, flashy signs announcing that this item is 25% off(!) triggers something in your mind that goes something along the lines of “Wow!
 What a great deal.
 I simply must have this now.”